Sadia-Mehrin-Rahi/Sadia-Mehrin-Rahi/README.md

 ### Featured Project: RT-DeepNIDS

-**A Real-Time Hybrid Network Intrusion Detection System For IT & IoT Environments** (undergraduate thesis)
+**A Real-Time Hybrid Network Intrusion Detection System For IT & IoT Environments** (undergraduate thesis, built with a team of five)

 Live packet capture with Scapy, a Streamlit dashboard that refreshes every half second and SHAP explanations for every prediction.
 Trained and compared 5 models (XGBoost, CNN+Transformer, CNN-GRU, Random Forest, Decision Tree) on CIC-IDS-2017, CIC-IDS-2018 and ToN-IoT.